alex-53-8/springboot-configuration-profiles-and-env-variables/README.md

 # SpringBoot configuration aspects

 ### Disclaimer
-This article doesn't not cover correctness of defining configuration keys in a file, it's just an example how to use overriding for customizing configuration.
+This article does not cover correctness of defining configuration keys in a file, it's just an example how to use overriding for customizing configuration.
 Therefore my examples contain users' names and password in configuration files, it's just an example :) Personally I don't store credentials in configuration files and supply credentials via environmental variables.